Cougars vs. Wild: Game Preview

 Prince George Cougars News Release

-PRINCE GEORGE - The Prince George Cougars return home for the final four games of the regular season as they begin the home-stand against the Wenatchee Wild.
+PRINCE GEORGE - The Prince George Cougars aim to sweep the weekend as they take on the Wenatchee Wild in the back half of a double header.

 Watch: WHL Live